-Esri 2019 U.S. demographic data was used to identify minority and low-income populations in the Study Area.
+ESRI 2019 U.S. demographic data was used to identify minority and low-income populations in the Study Area.
 Esri Demographics offers current-year updates and five-year projections of population, race and Hispanic origin, household income, and more.
 Annual demographic updates incorporate both traditional and new data sources to remain current.
-The estimate combine the best data from the U.S. Census Bureau's American Community Survey with other sources to enable better measures of change than are possible with ACS data alone.
+The estimates combine the best data from the U.S. Census Bureau's ACS with other sources to enable better measures of change than are possible with ACS data alone.